ElMostafaIdrassi/OpenJPEGJNI/README.md

 			#define PNG_FILTER_OPTIMIZATIONS png_init_filter_functions_neon
 			#endif /* PNG_ARM_NEON_OPT > 0 */

-		Gcc on 64bit ARM always has macro __ARM_NEON defined, since NEON in part of ARMv8 Thus, on 64bit ARM, even without ENEBLE_NEON=ON being passed to cmake, png_init_filter_functions_neon which doesn't exist, will be called.
+		Gcc on 64bit ARM always has macro __ARM_NEON defined, since NEON in part of ARMv8.
+		Thus, on 64bit ARM, even without ENEBLE_NEON=ON being passed to cmake, png_init_filter_functions_neon which doesn't exist, will be called.
-		Usually, many Linux distributions have their own libpng package, so the issue it self doesn't have a big impact.
+		Usually, many Linux distributions have their own libpng package, so the issue itself doesn't have a big impact.
 		However, on Android / ARM, this issue exists, and to avoid it, I added the following to **CMakeLists.txt in root folder :**

 			if(CMAKE_SYSTEM_PROCESSOR MATCHES "^arm" OR CMAKE_SYSTEM_PROCESSOR MATCHES "^aarch64")